Azure/azure-sdk-for-net/doc/Data Plane Code Generation/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 In `Azure.<group>.<service>` project, we have [autorest.md](https://github.com/Azure/azure-sdk-for-net/blob/bb0fbccfc33dd27d1ec6f0870022824d47181e61/sdk/template-dpg/Azure.ServiceTemplate.Template/src/autorest.md) file which is use to add configuration to generate code based on your swagger.

 You can customize your client libray in two ways:
-- Many customizations can be done as a transform in `autorest.md`. e.g.
+- Customizations can be done as a transform in `autorest.md`. e.g.

 ```yaml
 directive: